WHO SHOULD TAKE THIS COURSE?

 The course will offer a focused hands-on experience in the research process.
 You will develop skills in 1) generating testable hypotheses; 2) conducting a literature review; 3) understanding large data sets; 4) formatting and managing data; 5) conducting descriptive and inferential statistical tests; and 6) reporting and interpreting results.

 Weekly Class Sessions: Tuesday and Thursday class sessions include instructor and peer mentor support aimed at helping you to make consistent and meaningful progress on your research project.
-Now that we are virtual, we no longer require your attendance.
-However, attendance is strongly encouraged for those who are able to attend.
-Instructors will check-in with you regularly during these class sessions and you will be able to work with your group and your peer mentor.
+Attendance during these sessions is required for the duration of our time block.

-Materials: All supporting materials for the course will be made available through the course website adata.site.wesleyan.edu.
+Materials: All supporting materials for the course will be made available through this website.
 Moodle will be used for assignment submissions.

 Quizzes: After reviewing each lesson, you will be asked to complete a brief quiz.
 These must be completed prior to the associated class session to receive credit.

 Exams: Four quarterly exams will be given during class sessions and will include questions in objective format (i.e. multiple-choice).
-You will be taking them on your computer – so bring your laptop to class.
+You will be taking them on your computer during the class period.
+An instructor will be available to answer any clarifying questions that you have during the exam.
 In each exam, you will be asked to apply your knowledge and integrate material from lessons and class experiences.
-These exams are “closed-book”; however, you are permitted to bring ONE standard 8.5″x11″ sheet of paper including anything that you think will help you in the exam (your notes may be written on both sides).
-These are proctored exams and take place in the classroom.
+These exams are “closed-book”; however, you are permitted to use ONE standard 8.5″x11″ sheet of paper including anything that you think will help you in the exam (your notes may be written on both sides).

 Commitment to the Course: Students are expected to make marked progress each week and to come to class sessions and drop in hours prepared with questions and planned next steps.
 It is important to note that to really learn the material and skills presented in this course, students will need to devote a substantial amount of time and that a significant portion of that time will likely require support from instructors, mentors, tutors and classmates.
 Everyone should be taking advantage of one-on-one support throughout the semester.